sornpat/build-and-learn-project/README.md

 The main goal of this project is to:
 - Explore and analyze e-commerce data.
 - Extract key insights to understand customer behavior.
-- Build a **personalized recommendation system** for customers.
+- Build a personalized recommendation system for customers.

 ## 📂 Data Source
-The dataset used in this project comes from **Google BigQuery's public data**:
+The dataset used in this project comes from Google BigQuery's public data:
 📌 `bigquery-public-data.thelook_ecommerce`

 ## 🚀 Features & Methodology